Skip to main content

 Tidal energy and its importance

-As previous Port of London Authority research on potential power supplies available to site operators and pier owners, it is apparent that the Thames could provide local tidal energy opportunities, though it is unlikely to be via traditional turbine technology.
+The Thames could provide local tidal energy opportunities, though it is unlikely to be via traditional turbine technology.
 This is because the space available on the river has become more constrained.
-The PLA is seeking to encourage the use of microgeneration in ways that suits the Thames in use of existing infrastructure and meet requirements.
+The PLA is seeking to encourage the use of microgeneration in ways that suits the Thames.

 The power of microgeneration will significantly contribute to the goal of transforming the Port of London to a low emission economy and environment.
 However, the use of any technology must not create issues and impacts to current use of the river, and wildlife and residents on the estuary.